mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

 );
 ```

 Secondly we need to know transition rules which is the state diagram for any sort of Turing machine.
+Before we switch from state to new_state, we must read from the tape(read_symbol), we must write to the tape(write_symbol) then finally we can act on the direction whether it is left/right or none.

 ```sql
 CREATE TABLE transition_rules (